ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Evaluation of ProveRAG

 \subsubsection{\textbf{ProveRAG Results}}

 To fully integrate ProveRAG and assess whether there are pieces of evidence present in the hyperlinks, we compare the \textit{Gen. LLM's} response with all NVD, CWE, and hyperlinks.
-Table \ref{table:proverag_results} shows the results of ProveRAG (The ProveRAG-Aqua is discussed in Section \ref{discussion} and and the corresponding improvement in ProveRAG performance).
-From the results, we observe a minor reduction in the performance regarding exploitation detection, paired with a marginal improvement in identifying mitigation measures.
+Table \ref{table:proverag_results} shows the results of ProveRAG.
+Note that the ProveRAG-Aqua is discussed in Section \ref{discussion} and we discuss how more structured content can improve ProveRAG's performance.
+From the results, we observe a minor reduction in the performance regarding exploitation detection, paired with a marginal improvement in identifying mitigation measures (compared with Table \ref{table:proverag_results}).
 This suggests that while the relevant references do not completely enhance the utility of the data, they nevertheless ensure comprehensive coverage of pertinent information related to specific CVEs.
-Section \ref{specificexamples} shows the Example of \textit{CVE-2024-0244}, which illustrates the benefits of including hyperlinks in enhancing the understanding of mitigation strategies for a particular CVE.
+Section \ref{specificexamples} shows the example of \textit{CVE-2024-0244}, which illustrates the benefits of including hyperlinks in enhancing the understanding of mitigation strategies for a particular CVE.
 This is a solution for \textbf{RQ2}, as there could be as many links to be processed and summarized to put in the context window of LLMs.

-It is important to note that based on manual analysis of TP results, ProveRAG acted as a conservative analyst, only providing responses that had a high degree of confidence and explainability from the data sources provided to the model.
-However, there are some observed inaccuracies in the detection of FP and FN responses, which contribute to the slight decrease in the exploitation performance values (Table \ref{table:proverag_results}).
+It is important to note that based on our manual analysis of the TP results, ProveRAG acted as a conservative analyst, only providing responses that had a high degree of confidence and explainability from the data sources provided to the model.
+However, there are some observed inaccuracies in the detection of FP and FN responses.
+These inaccuracies often occur when the LLM is given lengthy context with many possible exploitation or mitigation details.
+In such cases, the model compares its response against all available information, leading it to flag deviations as FP or FN even when the response is largely correct.
+More refined, adaptive prompting that directs the model to focus on the most essential evidence can help reduce these misclassifications.
 Next, we show evidence on the quality of the provenance responses.